kwkoo/go-quiz/README.md

 ## To-Do

-* cancel game functionality - inform all players in the waiting room
 * ensure user is admin when accessing hosting functions
 * expire sessions if persistence is off
 * persistence